vt-asaplab/ZIP/README.md

 - **[caulk](https://github.com/caulk-crypto/caulk)**: Integrated into `src/proof_generation/caulk`, and we modified specific files to enable compatibility of its multi-lookup arguments with the ZIP framework.

 We gratefully acknowledge the authors and maintainers of these projects for making their work available to the community.

-## Citing

-If you use this repository or build upon our work, we would appreciate it if you cite our paper using the following BibTeX entry:

-⏳ In progress